REMnux/salt-states/README.md

 * Be 100% compatible with SIFT
 * Easy to update and make changes
-* Support 18.04 and forward, with possible support 16.04
+* Support 18.04 and forward

 ## How to Use this Repository